Open Now

 Using mechanical snakes takes practice, given the potential to jam debris or damage piping further if not careful.
 For very gradual progress, repeatedly pull the snake back to check if debris has freed, then continue working forward again in clean pipe sections for better grabbing efficiency.

-If the snake keeps veering left or right instead of continuing down the straight pipe path, put pressure on it while manually twisting to guide it through fitting joints.
+If the snake keeps veering left or right instead of continuing down the straight pipe path, apply pressure while manually twisting it to guide it through fitting joints.

 Slow down on cranking or activating powered motors once hitting solid mass blockages.
 Let auger hooks nibble gently with occasional two-way motions, waiting for slight give before driving forward.
 Forcing risks snapped cables.